EDiRobotics/GR1-Training/README.md

 [2024.5.28] Release **GR-Chunk** which has higher performance.
 Specifically, the followings are updated:

- - The actions predicted by GR-Chunk has shape (sequence length, action dim), which improves the average length from 3.25 to 3.556 on CALVIN's ABC->D scenerio.
+ - The actions predicted by GR-Chunk has shape (sequence length, action dim), which improves the average length from 3.25 to 3.556 on CALVIN's ABC->D scenerio (I uploads the log to `evaluation_logs` folder).
 See the method section.
 However, you can always load Bytedance's weights and use their settings by modifying `configs.json`.
  - This implementation can be directly used for multi-GPU training and evaluation.
 I run it on 12*4090 GPUs but it can be easily scaled if you have more computing resources.
  - Unlike the original implementation, GR-Chunk does not have old dependencies like `transformers==4.5.1`.
 Other dependencies mainly comes from CALVIN so you can discard them if you use other environments.
  - I use the same image shifting approach of the original implementation.
 The hyper-parameters (except for chunking) are as close as possible.